 The Luther Family Coat of Arms

-On 1st November 1922 Anna, aged 26, left Southampton on the White Star liner Homeric bound for New York.
-She was a teacher and Estonian citizen living at 65 Oakley Street, Chelsea.
-The date when she reached California is unknown and it seems she did not meet Teuila.
+It seems that Anna accompanied Paine to Santa Barbara and attended his art classes.
+If so, it would have been during the period 1929-31.
+I have no direct evidence of her journeys at the relevant dates or of her presence in California.
+My only record is that on 1st November 1922 Anna, aged 26, left Southampton on the White Star liner Homeric bound for New York.
+It is almost certain that she did not meet Teuila (See post Oct.
+21st 2018).
 When in 1936 Paine sent her a portrait of Anna, Teuila refers in her reply to Anna’s ‘rare and lovely face’ and says she wants to get to know her.

 Although life seems to have gone smoothly for a time, by 1936 Paine was in trouble both personally and professionally.
 In a letter to Teuila he speaks of ‘tragedy and hell’.
 She refers to his ‘many troubles’.
 He was suffering from depression and had lost interest in his work.
 Teuila wrote, ‘I am so glad that you are beginning to ‘want to draw’ – with a home and peace and love you should be able to spit on your hands and go to work with enthusiasm.’
 (13 December 1936) It is clear that he was very deeply attached to Katherine but for some reason they parted.
 It may be because he was unable to obtain a divorce from Maria.
 In December 1936 Teuila wrote, ‘As I understand it you could not get a divorce . . . have you and Jim parted for ever?
 Is your home with Anna?
 Thank God for her care of you.
 I listened to the King’s abdication speech – and the tears rolled down my cheeks.
 How well you can sympathise with him.
 You too are denied what was denied him.
 Surely all this publicity should have some effect on the obsolete divorce laws of England’.
-Paine lived with Anna, after the parting with Jim, and they stayed together until her death in 1960.
+After the parting with Katherine in 1936, Paine moved to Welwyn Garden City (43 Longcroft Lane) and lived with Anna.
+They stayed together until her death in 1960.
 In August 1937 Teuila wrote, ‘Give Anna a kiss from me and tell her to take the best care of my dear Charles.’

 Anna died of pancreatic cancer at the West London Hospital, Hammersmith, on 5 September 1960 aged 64.
 Paine was distraught but that is another story.